 Milano, Italy, in November 2050: a girl leaves the house and puts on her mask.
 Smog worsens your asthma and you need to protect yourself.
 While at a brisk pace he enters one of the many cars in car sharing he wonders if today he will make less than 30 degrees (it would be the first time, this month).

-Nearly 400km further south Siena, an entrepreneur in the wine sector is about to give up his business and the land: too hot to produce grapes and make his Pinot Noir.
-His neighbors have already converted wheat production in order not to fail, but he loves wine and look for land in Friuli to start over.
+Nearly 400km further south Siena, an entrepreneur in the wine sector is about to give up his business and the land: too hot to produce grapes and make his own Pinot Noir.
+His neighbors have already converted the production to wheat for a while so as not to fail, but he loves wine and look for land in Friuli to start over.

-Another 300km further down and to the east, grandfather and grandson stroll on a beach of Pescara keeping away from the water: the red alga has its own charm, but the old man cannot help but think that instead of the sea there was his beach.
-Where will the water get when my nephew is the age I am now?
+Another 300km further down and to the east, grandfather and grandson stroll on a beach of Pescara keeping away from the water: the red seaweed has its own charm, but the old man cannot help but think that instead of the sea there was his own beach.
+Where will the water go when my grandson is as old as I am now?

 A day like any other

 In the 2050 i climate changes and their effect will no longer be the subject of debate and controversy.
 They will not be, because we will begin to see them so clearly that denying them will be impossible.

 But there is good news: we have the tools to redesign our future.
 At least that's what researchers from the USC, University of South California say.

 The weather in 2050: hot, warmer, even hotter.